compmeist/easy-row/README.md

 4-1
 1-5
 5-1
-### So, there are max 6 columns, but you can nest easy-row to make lots of combinations.
+### So, there are max 6 columns, but you can use nesting to make lots of combinations.

 # Available Bases
 There is base 0, which doesn't guarantee any minimum widths.